SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 Functional end-user tests such as Selenium tests are expensive to run, however.
 Furthermore, they typically require substantial infrastructure to be in place to be run effectively.
-It is a good rule to always ask yourself if what you want to test can be done using more lightweight test approaches such as unit tests or with a lower-level approach.
+It is a good rule to always ask yourself if your test can be performed using more lightweight test approaches such as unit tests or with a lower-level approach.

 Once you have made the determination that you are in the web browser testing business,